datastax/ruby-driver/README.md

 ## Something else is not working

-Open an issue and I'll do my best to help you.
+Open an issue and someone will try to help you out.
 Please include the gem version, Casandra version and Ruby version, and explain as much about what you're doing as you can, preferably the smallest piece of code that reliably triggers the problem.
+The more information you give, the better the chances you will get help.

 # Changelog & versioning